balanced/billy/docs/source/api_reference.rst

     You **MUST** keep these API keys as **secret**, do not share them with anyone, do not post them on IRC.
-Also, currently, Billy API key cannot be retrived or reset easily, if you lost it, you can only contact administrator to ask them reset it for you.
+Also, currently, Billy API key cannot be retrieved or reset easily, if you lost it, you can only contact administrator to ask them reset it for you.

 Create